Next Start

 Continue reading to learn more.
 We relay our learning-based strategy on how to become a welder in Florida!

 Welding in Florida doesn’t require certification or licensing.
 However, even entry-level welding jobs often require specific credentials and some years of work experience.
-While these requirements could vary among job openings, most ask for a high school diploma or GED.
+While these requirements could vary among job openings, most employers ask for a high school diploma or GED diploma.

 Without these documents, you could face a tough journey in pursuing a career.
-If you want to be a welder but don't have a high school diploma or GED, make getting one your top priority!
+If you want to be a welder but don't have a high school or GED diploma, make getting one your top priority!

-So, you have a high school diploma or GED.
+So, you have a high school or GED diploma.
 But are you really prepared for a welding job?

 UTI’s welding program was developed in collaboration with Lincoln Electric, a leading brand in the industry, and is designed to take 36 weeks to complete.
-That's a little less than nine months to learn industry skills and earn a diploma!
+That’s a little less than nine months to learn industry skills and earn a diploma or certificate!

 In our Welding Technology program, students learn various welding techniques.
 Our welding courses help students learn four different types of welding:

-Becoming a welder in Florida may be easier with trade school credentials since they indicate training that helped technicians develop their skills beforehand.
-With a diploma from UTI's welding program, for example, graduates can demonstrate that they have the skills and knowledge needed to take on entry-level responsibilities.
+Becoming a welder in Florida may be easier with trade school credentials since they indicate training that helps technicians develop their skills.
+With a diploma or certificate from UTI's welding program, for example, graduates can demonstrate that they have the skills and knowledge needed to take on entry-level responsibilities.

 Additionally, Lincoln Electric helped develop our welding curriculum according to industry standards.
-For that reason, students can trust that they’ll get industry-aligned training to prepare them for an entry-level welding career!1
+For that reason, students can trust that they’ll get industry-aligned training to prepare them for an entry-level welding role!

-Our manufacturer and employer relationships also mean opportunities through our Early Employment Program!36 In this program, students can obtain part-time jobs while completing their training.
+Our manufacturer and employer relationships also mean opportunities through our Early Employment Program!
+In this program, students can obtain part-time jobs while completing their training.36

 It’s important to note that eligibility requirements and conditions for these positions are established by participating employers and are between the employer and the student.
 Eligible applicants for the Early Employment Program must also be enrolled at or currently attending UTI (program currently offered at select UTI campuses based on employer availability and hiring needs).